emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 they host on multiple machines.
 Are there plans in place to keep data available if the organization that manages the repository dissolves?

-# Rule 10: The location and method of data storage depend on how much data you have {-}
+# Rule 10: The Location and Method of Data Storage Depend on How Much Data You Have {-}

 The storage method you should choose depends on the size and nature of your data, the cost of storage and access over time, the time it takes